SlimBloodworth/michellerenee-portfolio/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [formsubmit.co](https://formsubmit.co/) - I used this to create an endpoint for the email contact for.
+It offers an option that shields my naked email address and helps prevent spam bots from accessing my email address.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [A Designer Who Codes instructional video](https://www.youtube.com/watch?v=Yg6POD0M30w) - This is a great video on how to set up formsubit for an HTML email form.

 ## Author